Opendigitalradio/ODR-AudioEnc/README.md

 fdk-aac-dabplus Package
 =======================

-This package contains several tools that use the standalone library of the Fraunhofer FDK AAC code from Android, patched for 960-transform to do DAB+ broadcast encoding.
+This package contains an DAB+ encoder that uses the standalone library of the Fraunhofer FDK AAC code from Android, patched for 960-transform to do DAB+ broadcast encoding.